 Mindanao Advice

-This travel was a wish that came true the other year.
-I’m blogging it now because I will move to Spain this summer and Hanoi gave me a hint of what to expect in Europe: architectural beauty, rich culture, delicious foods, and colder weather.
+This travel wish came true the other year.
+I’m blogging about it now because I will move to Spain this summer, and Hanoi gave me a hint of what to expect in Europe: architectural beauty, rich culture, delicious foods, and colder weather.
 So, let’s begin a little exploration of Vietnam´s capital, especially its Old Quarter.

-We booked at Aquarius Hanoi Hotel, but we found out that the room we have chosen was small and no window with a view, and the reception area was full of scooters parked for the night.
-My husband and I felt a little claustrophobic so we called up Oriental Suites Hotel and arranged for a transfer early the next day.
+We booked at Aquarius Hanoi Hotel, but we found out that the room we had chosen was small and had no window with a view.
+The reception area was full of scooters parked for the night, so my husband and I felt a little claustrophobic, so we called Oriental Suites Hotel and arranged for a transfer early the next day.

-We finally got to settle our stuff at the new hotel.
-It was nicer with a city view and the manager told me that they were still months in operation so basically we were in for the newest treat in town.
-Their buffet was very good, but sometimes I go a la carte for my favorite Pho noodle soup, a popular Vietnamese dish.
+We finally settled our stuff at the new hotel.
+It was nicer and had a city view.
+The manager told me that they were still months in operation, so we were basically in for the newest treat in town.
+Their buffet was delicious, but sometimes I went a la carte for my favorite Pho noodle soup, a popular Vietnamese dish.
 The staff was very humble and friendly.

 Out in the streets, I saw a chaotic mix of transportation.
-There were so many different types of vehicles congesting the streets.
-The trade area of the Old Quarter has a various line-up of stores, restaurants, hotels, etc. We walked a lot because it is the best way to really appreciate the experience.
+There were so many different types of vehicles.
+The Old Quarter’s trade area has a variety of stores, restaurants, hotels, etc. We walked a lot because it was the best way to appreciate the experience.

 Lost in the streets of Hang Bong.